wearebase/base-php-challenges/README.md

 - The [@BaseEngineers](https://twitter.com/BaseEngineers) / engineers@wearebase.com

 PS.
-Get in touch if you think you did OK - we're [looking](http://wearebase.com/hiring) for PHP developers.
+Get in touch if you think you did OK - we are often [hiring](https://apply.workable.com/passengerteam/) for PHP developers.